 SOCW 362Methods of Social Work Intervention II: Laboratory3

-SOCW 375Human Behavior and the Family Life Course (Mason Core)3
+SOCW 375Human Behavior from an Anti-Oppressive Lens (Mason Core)3

 SOCW 380Changing Social Policies and Systems3

-SOCW 471Research in Social Work (fulfills writing intensive requirement)3
+SOCW 471Research in Social Work (Mason Core) (fulfills writing intensive requirement)3

 SOCW 472RS: Integrative Methods in Social Action and Social Change (Mason Core)3